HALtheWise/HALtheWise.github.io/_posts/internal/2017-02-12-boat-cutting-lessons.md

 2. In the tracking sheet, mark files that may require additional preparation so that work can be done whenever there is free time.

+3. Spend the time to set up data validation on the status column of the tracking sheet

-3. Make sure we get an email if someone changes something from the time we download things until when we're done cutting.
+4. Make sure we get an email if someone changes something from the time we download things until when we're done cutting.
 It didn’t bite us this time, but could in the future.

-4. Have an orthoganal mechanism to track how much is done and what needs to be done.
+5. Have an orthoganal mechanism to track how much is done and what needs to be done.
 Something as simple as counting finished boats would have prevented the need to do late night cutting.

-5. Set up your laptop somewhere you can see and actively monitor the lasers.
+6. Set up your laptop somewhere you can see and actively monitor the lasers.

-6. Use all three machines, one was broken, which wasn't ideal.
+7. Use all three machines, one was broken, which wasn't ideal.

-7. Have a shared "staging" folder (probably in Sandbox) for all of the preprocessed PDFs.
+8. Have a shared "staging" folder (probably in Sandbox) for all of the preprocessed PDFs.
 That way multiple people can print without issue.